BabylonJS/OldDocumentationSite/content/extensions/Viewer/The_Babylon_Viewer.md

 BabylonViewer.InitTags("my-tag");
 ```

 This will enable the BabylonViewer namespace.

-Using webpack to package your project will use the minified js file.
+For further information regarding developing using the viewer and extending its code, please see [Extending the viewer](//doc.babylonjs.com/extensions/Extending_the_viewer)

 # Default viewing experience

 The Babylon.js viewer provides a default viewing experience which includes the following capabilities.

 <table>
 <tr>